 If you are organising an event, good planning is essential.
-There are a number of things you will need to consider, some may apply to your event, some may not:
+There are a number of things you will need to consider, some may apply to your event, some may not.
+Things to consider are:

 For small events it is likely that many of these will not apply so please get in touch to see what applies to you before you carry out lots of work planning your event.
 You should contact the Council at least 2 months prior to the event to discuss what will be required.
 This will give you enough time to comply with any legal requirements that may apply to your event.